 One simple aspect about Chef that is so appealing is that its extremely flexible and can be used, or abused, to meet your particular needs.
 Cloudbees uses our Chef setup in three different ways:

-When done, we have what we call our "gold master" of that type of image.
-When we need to launch a new virtual machine in the cloud, we use these gold masters to do so - they have all of the software pre-installed, and the configurations ready to go.
+When done, we have what we call our "gold controller" of that type of image.
+When we need to launch a new virtual machine in the cloud, we use these gold controllers to do so - they have all of the software pre-installed, and the configurations ready to go.

 Second, we use it to maintain running instances.
 As we make changes to our software and infrastructure setup, we use Chef to get these changes out to all of our running instances.
 This allows us to test changes on the fly in test and staging environments, and also push these changes out to production when needed.